Types

 • stock

-In the case where a schema has only readOnly flags and no writeOnly flags or vice versa, Speakeasy will generate two models still if used in both request and response bodies, but the Input/Output schema will be added only to the relevant models based on the flags.
+If a schema has only readOnly flags and no writeOnly flags or vice versa, Speakeasy will still generate two models if used in both request and response bodies, but the Input or Output schema will be added only to the relevant models based on the flags.

-The Input/Output suffixes can be reconfigured using the inputModelSuffix and outputModelSuffix options in the gen.yaml file.
+The Input and Output suffixes can be reconfigured using the inputModelSuffix and outputModelSuffix options in the gen.yaml file.
 See the gen.yaml reference for more infomation.

-If a schema has a const or default value defined on it, Speakeasy will generate code to handle these where ever possible.
+If a schema has a const or default value defined in it, Speakeasy will generate code to handle these wherever possible.

 For example: